 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Carlo Scarpa and the Brion Cemetery: Poetic experience and wellbeing

 This research is exploring the possibility of poetry in architecture as an enriching vehicle which aims at enhancing the emotional and existential experience of the person within the built environment, in a qualitative but also restorative/beneficial manner.
 It has as its purpose to offer an interpretation of how architecture can act in such a manner and argues that value can be found in the experiential qualities/characteristics of poetry, towards spaces which promote our mental health and wellbeing, in our contemporary societies of the 21st century.
-By developing a literature review of overlaps and gaps between three main research areas - architecture, poetics, and mental health- it identified common and recurring themes, within a mainly phenomenological theoretical framework.
+By developing a literature review of overlaps and gaps between three main research areas - architecture, poetics, and mental health- it has identified common and recurring themes, within a mainly phenomenological theoretical framework.
 These key themes, as well as concepts of wellbeing and poetry, are being explored through the example of the Brion-Vega cemetery of architect Carlo Scarpa, at San Vito d’ Altivole, in Italy.